-Defined : Retirement

-1 Percent Increase 1 Percent Decrease

-Discount rate Salary increase rate (P11,122) 9,944 P12,062 (9,383)
+Defined Retirement Distant and the second second 1 Percent Increase 1 Percent Decrease Discount rate Salary increase rate (P11,122) 9,944 P12,062 (9,383)

 As of December 31, 2012, the outstanding balance of the Group's receivables from Ginebra San Miguel Inc. Retirement Plan amounted to P77,025, is included in the "Trade and other receivables" account in the consolidated statements of financial position (Notes 8 and 27).